Holidays to Mozambique, Travel Guide, Holiday Planning Tips and Travel Information

 Driving side: left

-History and Culture of Mozambique
+History and Culture on Holidays to Mozambique

 Bantu tribes were the first men to land in Mozambique.
 Since history, they are now residing in the country along with the other ethnic groups.
 In the 11th century, the main ethnic group of Zimbabwe, Shona Empire, covered the big part of Mozambique and the relations between them are still great.